 In a laboratory experiment (1) 39 mg of caffeine were measured in Bai Mu Dan, but only 15 mg in Bai Hao Yin Zhen.
 Both white teas are produced in the same region (Fuding, Fujian) from similar plants; Yin Zhen is a bud-only tea while also the second and third leaves of the branch is plucked for Bai Mu Dan.
 But don't draw general conclusions: This doesn’t mean that bud-only teas have less caffeine!

 To make everything even more complex, leaves with a lot of caffeine do not necessary result in tea with high caffeine concentration.
-Caffeine dissolves in water at different rates and the processing of the leaves play a major role in it.
+Caffeine dissolves in water at different rates, and the processing of the leaves play a major role in it.

 While the caffeine molecules are quite free in coffee, in the tea leaves they are bonded to other substances.
 Our body, to assimilate them, first has to destroy the bonds; so caffeine in coffee is absorbed faster.
-That’s why coffee “gives a kick” and acts quickly on the body than tea.
+That’s why coffee “gives a kick” and acts more quickly on the body than tea.
 There are also differences between different teas.
 Leaves for green and white teas are processed gently; the molecules maintain the bonds and the body needs time to absorb them.
-That’s why many of us experience the effect of green teas few hours after having drunk it and it lasts long; maybe one of the reason why monks drink green tea during long meditations.
+That’s why many of us experience the effect of green teas few hours after having drunk it and it lasts long; maybe one of the reasons why monks drink green tea during long meditations.
 The leaves of black and oolong teas are rubbed against each other to favor oxidation (yao qing = rocking the green).
 This heavy processing tends to break the bonds between caffeine and other molecules.
 So the caffeine in black tea is usually absorbed faster by our body, but the effect might last shorter than in green tea.

-So what will disturb less your sleep?
+So what will disturb your sleep less?

-And anyway how to determine the caffeine content of a specific green or black tea, since caffeine level does not depend on tea variety?
+And how to determine the caffeine content of a specific green or black tea, anyway, since caffeine level does not depend on tea variety?

 Which is the best infusion method to limit caffeine in our body?